Sharp exponential inequalities for the Ornstein-Uhlenbeck operator: Improved inequalities and existence of maximizers

 \begin{proof}[Proof of Theorem~\ref{T:maximizers}] We treat Parts (i) and (ii) simultaneously, since their proofs only require minor variants.
 Let $M>1$, or let $B$ be a Young function satisfying equation \eqref{BN}.
 Denote by $\{u_k\}$ a maximizing sequence for \eqref{E:int}, or for \eqref{E:norm}, and by $S$ the supremum in \eqref{E:int} or \eqref{E:norm}.
 Set $f_k=\lgn u_k$ for $k\in\N$.
 Thus, $\m(u_k)=0$,

 or

 for $k\in\N$, and

+where $\thetab$ is defined by~\eqref{E:thetab}.
 Throughout this proof, indices will be preserved when passing to a subsequence, for simplicity of notation.
 Owing to Lemma~\ref{L:modular-implies-norm-to-M-is-B}, condition \eqref{E:fk-int} implies \eqref{E:fk-norm} for some (possibly different) Young function $B$ fulfilling \eqref{BN}.
 We claim that